-With the craggy Dolomites lording over the forested slopes of South Tyrol’s Val Gardena, it’s easy to let the mighty peaks capture all of your attention.
-But any visitor to this enchanting valley would be missing out on a vast world of artistic splendor if their eyes only lay upon the heavens.
+With the Dolomites lording over the forests of South Tyrol’s Val Gardena, it’s easy to let the peaks capture all the glory.
+But you would miss out on a vast world of artistic splendor if your eyes never wander below the heavens

 But our discovery of these earthly talents almost didn’t happen.
 Not without an encouraging nudge from Mother Nature.
 On most outdoor adventures, bad weather is a misfortune.
 Yet sometimes, just sometimes, it can actually be luck in disguise.
 That was the case for us the day we came to love Val Gardena for far more than the majesty of its mountains.